robjg/dido/docs/reference/dido/oddjob/schema/SchemaFromBean.md

 [HOME](../../../README.md)
 # dido:schema-from

-Create a Schema from another schema by merging, concatenating or excluding fields.
+Create a Schema from another schema by including, merging, concatenating or excluding fields.
+The changes are applied in that order.

 ### Property Summary